ChrisJan00/livecode_love/README.md

 		end
 	end

-This ensures that the entity itself calls the latest version of _updateEntity_. _love.livereload_ will be called after the file is reloaded, in that point in time the function has already been overwritten.
+This points the entity's _update_ function to the new version of _updateEntity_.

 -- Christiaan Janssen, July 2014